zubeax/zubeax.github.io/_posts/2024-06-05-installing-minio.markdown

     app.kubernetes.io/name: operator
 ```

 Access to the operator console requires an access token.
-That is retrieved from the secret 'console-sa-secret' that was
+That is retrieved from the secret `console-sa-secret` that was
 deployed along with the rest.
 Token retrieval works as usual :

 ```bash